ubc-library-rc/intro_shiny_app/content/structure.md

 </div>

-Once you're selected to create a new Shiny app, this window will pop up, prompting you to name the app.
+Once you've selected to create a new Shiny app, this window will pop up, prompting you to name the app.
 Choose a descriptive name if possible, then click *Create*.

 <div style="margin-left: 5%; margin-top: 20px; margin-bottom: 40px">
 <img src="images/name_shiny_app.png" alt="new app name" width="50%"/>